paiineli/PACSTrainingWebsite/README.md

 # Features
 • User-Friendly: The site is designed to be intuitive and easy to navigate.<br>
 • Educational Resource: It serves as both a training tool and a continuous learning resource.<br>
 • Confidentiality: Some files are excluded to protect sensitive information.<br>

 # Technologies Used
-• HTML: For structuring the website.
+• HTML: For structuring the website.<br>
-• CSS: For styling and layout.
+• CSS: For styling and layout.<br>